Weighted Words Walk promotes mental health awareness at Camp Humphreys

 |0

-This work, Weighted Words Walk promotes mental health awareness at Camp Humphreys [Image 5 of 5], by Patrick Bray, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Weighted Words Walk promotes mental health awareness at Camp Humphreys, by Patrick Bray, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.